thumpersecure/opt-out-manual-2026/README.md

-# Privacy Shield - Opt-Out Checklist
+# Privacy Shield - Opt-Out Checklist and Web App

 > An interactive web app to track your progress removing personal info from 442+ people-search and data broker sites.